 Rinse the beans under running water to clean them of any pebbles or shriveled beans.

-Optional: soak the beans 6 hours or overnight with water at least 3 inches above the beans.
+Recommended for more even cooking: soak the beans 6 hours or overnight with water at least 3 inches above the beans.
 The beans will swell up.

 Put the peppers on a metal sheet pan about 3 inches under the broiler.
 Turn them over after 6 minutes, then give them another 4 minutes.
 They should be blackened all over.
 Put them in a bowl and cover the bowl with a plate.
 Let the peppers sit half an hour or until they are cool enough to handle.
 Rub the skins off.
 Seed and dice the peppers.